Japanese camp funding advances after Zinke, lawmaker spat

 When the Japanese-American congresswoman asked Zinke whether he would continue the program, Zinke replied with the Japanese greeting for hello, or “konnichiwa.”

 Hanabusa’s colleagues later criticized Zinke for being juvenile and treating her as a foreigner.
-Hanabusa said Zinke was racially stereotyping her.
+Hanabusa said Zinke was racially stereotyping her — the same reason the U.S. government put Japanese-Americans into camps 75 years ago.

 Most Read Nation & World Stories